 8.2 Advising.
-The DGS currently serves as the Program Advisor, and all Bridge Fellows are to meet with the DGS frequently to discuss progression through the program.
+All Bridge Fellows are to meet frequently with the Bridge Program Director to discuss progression through the program.

 8.3 Selection of Research Advisor.
 Bridge Fellows may select a Research Advisor as early as mid-September and no later than the enabling date for PhD students.
 The process begins during the Bridge Program orientation week with a series of meetings with potential advisors and their students/postdoctoral scholars.
 These meetings are to continue through the C500 Faculty Talks, which Bridge Fellows also attend.
 After completion of the C500 Faculty Talks, Bridge Fellows may begin research at any time upon identification of a suitable Research Advisor.

 Bridge Fellows are welcome to participate in the interview/rotation pathways outlined for PhD students in consultation with the Program Advisor.